SamJ083/assessment-half-life-toolkit/README.md

 This repository is intended for:

 - Governance, Risk & Compliance (GRC) professionals
-- Third-Party Risk Management (TPRM) teams
+- Third-Party Risk Management (TPRM) practitioners
-- Security and Compliance Analysts
+- Cybersecurity Risk and Compliance teams
 - Internal Audit professionals
-- Students building practical cybersecurity governance skills
+- Students and professionals building practical governance skills

 ---

 # About the Enterprise Simulation

-NovaTide Logistics is a fictional global logistics company used across my GitHub portfolio to demonstrate practical implementations of cybersecurity governance, AI governance, enterprise risk management, and third-party risk management.
+**NovaTide Logistics** is a fictional global logistics company used across my GitHub portfolio to demonstrate realistic implementations of cybersecurity governance, AI governance, enterprise risk management, and third-party risk management.

-Each repository builds upon the same enterprise environment to simulate realistic governance scenarios.
+Rather than creating isolated examples, each repository builds upon the same enterprise environment to simulate how governance programs evolve within a real organization.

 ---

 # Disclaimer

 This project is intended for educational and portfolio purposes.
-All organizations, datasets, vendors, assessments, and scenarios are either fictional or based on publicly available information and should not be interpreted as production-ready governance guidance.
+All organizations, datasets, scenarios, assessments, and implementation examples are fictional or derived from publicly available information.
+This repository is designed to demonstrate governance concepts and should not be interpreted as production-ready implementation guidance or legal advice.